Umbilic by Graduate Student Jared Doster and performed with undergraduate Joel Rivera;

 - As a recipient of a Graduate Assistantship, understand that you are representing the Department of Dance.
 The award may be reevaluated or revoked at any time based upon the review and discretion of dance faculty.

 To apply for a Graduate Assistantship from the Department of Dance the following must be submitted to Dionne Noble, Graduate Advisor.
-Due date for Fall 2020 consideration will be announced at a later time.
+Due date for Fall 2023 consideration is March 20, 2023.

 - Graduate Assistantship Application